-Having clients send along their own little Pinterest brand modeboard collection to help me get inside their head.
+Having clients send along their own little Pinterest brand moodboard collection to help me get inside their heads.

 Yes!
 That thing you’ve been using to save 783 pictures of living room renos you’re never going to get around to can help you design your brand!